jamie-taylor-rjj/Podcast-FAQs/guest-faq.md

 - a PC, laptop, or similar
 - a web browser

-We usually conduct interviews using the [SquadCast software-as-a-service platform](https://squadcast.fm/).
-We have found this to be more stable than using other VoIP methods (i.e. Skype), as SquadCast records locally and streams to the cloud.
+We usually conduct interviews using either the [SquadCast software-as-a-service platform](https://squadcast.fm/) of Discord.
+We have found SqudCast to be more stable than using other VoIP methods (i.e. Skype), as SquadCast records locally and streams to the cloud - and Discord even more so.
 It also keeps each vocal track separately, that way our editing team can tweak each audio track (i.e. remove any background noise) from one track without affecting the others.
 It also has no software dependencies other than a modern web browser - please check their [How to be a Guest](https://squadcast.fm/guest/) page for more details.

 You will _not_ require any form of account with SquadCast in order to take part in the episode recording.
 You will receive a link from SquadCast which will take you to a recording session (the vocabulary that SquadCast uses isa "recording room").
 The host(s) of the show that you are going to appear on will be present in this room at the scheduled time and will happily answer any questions before the recording begins.